Fractional distortion in hyperbolic groups

+It builds on the $k = 2$ case, proved by I.~Kapovich in \cite{Kap99}.
 Lemma~\ref{lem:malnornal qc} states that if a semi-direct product $G = F_l \rtimes F_m$ of finite rank free groups is hyperbolic, then the $F_m$-factor is quasiconvex and malnormal in $G$.

-\subsection{Background}
+\subsubsection{Background}

 At first sight, it is surprising that subgroups of hyperbolic groups can display any distortion given the tree-like geometry of the thin-triangle condition that defines hyperbolicity.
 Every $\Z$ subgroup of a hyperbolic group is undistorted---e.g., \cite[III.$\Gamma$ Corollary 3.10]{BrH}.
 Finitely generated subgroups $H$ of hyperbolic groups $G$ are undistorted (meaning linear distortion, $\mathrm{Dist}_H^G(n) \simeq n$) if and only if they are quasi-convex, and in that event they are themselves hyperbolic.
 Above linear there is a gap in the spectrum of possible distortion functions: a consequence of the exponential divergence property of hyperbolic spaces is that if a finitely generated subgroup of a hyperbolic group is subexponentially distorted, then it is quasi-convex \cite[Proposition~2.6]{Ksubexp}.
 Theorem~\ref{main} sweeps out much of the landscape of possibilities above exponential.